Binoyy/data/README.md

 - **Issue Reporting**: Submit bug reports, suggestions, or feature requests using GitHub Issues.
 - **Code Contributions**: Fork the repository, create a new branch, make changes, and submit a pull request.

-For further details, check out the `CONTRIBUTING.md`.

 ## License

-This project is licensed under the MIT License.
-See `LICENSE` for more information.

 ---